TienTienYeh/lg-tdgl/README.md

 >* Structured light induced vorticity in superconductors I: Linearly polarized light (unpublished)

-If you use `pyTDGL` in your research, please cite the paper linked above.
+If you use `LG-TDGL` in your research, please cite the paper linked above.

     % BibTeX citation
     @article{